Isabella-Tsui/StockMarketApp/README.md

 ## Contributors

-- @iamfazal who assisted in depolying the sever
+- @iamfazal who assisted in depolying the server
 - @ecmartins who created the template of this web app